space-wizards/SpaceWizards.Lidgren.Network/README.md

 **Space Wizards Edition** is a maintained fork of Lidgren.Network with improvements such as bugfixes, performance improvements (`Span<T>`!), new features, etc...
 See the [Release Notes](RELEASE-NOTES.md) for differences.

+We're using `SpaceWizards.Lidgren.Network` as a networking layer for [Space Station 14](https://spacestation14.io) and [Robust](https://github.com/space-wizards/RobustToolbox).

 ## Contact

-If you'd like to get in contact with us or have any questions, you can ask in the development channel on [our Discord](https://discord.ss14.io).
+If you'd like to get in contact with us or have any questions, you can ask in `#other-game-dev` on [our Discord](https://discord.ss14.io).